 The agreement shall include a provision that the sponsoring company will reimburse the cost of reasonable and necessary medical expenses incurred by a study subject as a result of participation in the trial, provided such expenses are in no way attributable to negligence on the part of the University.

-To obtain a University account number for the project the following documentation is required: a fully routed electronic Internal Approval Form ( IAF) and Fixed-Price Agreement Budget Form (pdf, 1pg) , Research Financial Interest Disclosure Statement forms (pdf, 4pgs), a copy of the study protocol, a signed written agreement between the sponsoring company and UKRF, and Institutional Review Board (IRB) approval.
+To obtain a University account number for the project the following documentation is required: a fully routed electronic Internal Approval Form (IAF) and Fixed-Price Agreement Budget Form (pdf, 1pg), a Financial Conflict of Interest Disclosure, a copy of the study protocol, a signed written agreement between the sponsoring company and UKRF, and Institutional Review Board (IRB) approval.
 The account budget will be established for a period of two years and based on actual cash from the sponsoring company and increased each time payment is received.